Digital quantum simulation and Pseudoquantum Simulation of $\mathbb{Z}_2$ Gauge Higgs Model: Model description

-Under a mathematical mapping, Eq. (\ref{eq:GH}) is equivalent to a toric code model with two transverse fields \cite{PhysRevB.82.085114}, which is used in our work.
-We focus on the parameter subspace with $J=h=1/2$, that is,
+Under a mathematical mapping, the $\mathbb{Z}_2$ guage-Higgs model as given in Eq. (\ref{eq:GH}) is equivalent to the toric code model in two transverse fields \cite{PhysRevB.82.085114}, which is thus studied in this paper.
+We focus on the parameter subspace with $J=h=1/2$.
+Hence the Hamiltonian reads

-The total number of qubits is 19, one for ancilla and the others for a $3\times 3$ lattice model on torus.
+The total number of qubits is 19, with one for the ancilla and 18 for a $3\times 3$ lattice model on the torus.
+The size is small.
+Unfortunately it is very difficult to make it larger.
+A $4\times 4$ lattice would need 33 qubits, which is too large an increase for both the power of present classical computation and real quantum simulation in present quantum hardware, let alone even larger lattice size for the purpose of finite size scaling.

+The main goal of our work is to present and classically demonstrate the scheme of the digital quantum simulation, while the calculations are a proof-of-principle demonstration shedding some light on the nature of the quantum phase transitions in this model.